 None.
 It is simply a different name for the same exam.

 NCEES will notify you by email approximately 21 days prior to the exam that you can download your admission notice from your NCEES account.

 NCEES has available on the website all the exam content information for the FE, PE, FS, and PS exams.
-For the ALSS Exam, go to the website under Applications, then under LS Forms then under ALSS Study Material.
+For the ALSS Exam, go to the website under Applications then under ALSS Study Material.

 No. If you had Veteran’s Preference Points added to your exam score to give you a passing grade, we cannot accept that exam.
 Georgia adds Veteran’s Preference Points to scores.
 If you are a veteran and took the exam(s) in Georgia, you may need to check with the Georgia Board to see if Veteran’s Preference Points were added to your score.

 Is it 21 days prior to the exam?
 NCEES notifies you by email 21 days prior to the exam to download your admission notice from your NCEES account.
 Contact NCEES at (877) 536-7729 if you have not received an email.
 You can also log back into your NCEES Account to see if the admission card is available to be downloaded.